NEWS & UPDATES

 Oral presentations: Oral presentations will be given in multiple sessions.
 In order to maximize the number of presentations each participant could visit, we plan max.
 5 sessions taking place in parallel.
 Each speaker will have a total of 20 min to present his/her work.
 There will be about 100-120 oral presentations in total.
+The presentation (PowerPoint format) should be provided to the local organizers at least 30 minutes before the session starts.

 Prof. Zoltan Nagy (Purdue University, USA)